Luke-Frazer/Job_Application_Projects/README.md

 # Zendesk-Coding-Challenge
 Author: Luke Frazer
+Year written: 2021

-This is the code for the Zendesk Coding Challenge for possible upcoming interns.
+This code is part of a Zendesk Coding Challenge.
 This is a ticket viewer that will import all tickets from my Zendesk account and allow the user to navigate through them using a command line.

 =---------------------------------------------------------------------------------------------------------------------------=